 Dark blue reflects the architects' confidence and professionalism, while the gray is timeless and practical.
 The elegant compass frames a droplet, which suggests fluidity and versatility.
 The Josefin Sans typeface is prominent and easy to read, making the design ideal for outside branding.

 This geometric icon conjures notions of mathematical dimensionality and interconnected structures.
 The purple adds a tasteful flair of creativity to the design, while the gray elements are modern and professional.
 The Cormorant Garamond typeface contributes sophistication to the logo.

 How can I come up with a stylish logo for my architectural firm?

 Do some research and see what everyone else is doing.
 Are there some trends that you can see?
 Be cognizant of these trends but find options that are true to your brand and aesthetic.
 Try out Zarla to design a variety of options.
 On Zarla, you can try different icons, fonts, and color combinations.
-See if you can put one together that best fits your brand.

 What should I keep in mind when designing a logo for my architecture firm?